 Ever been to a Costco and experienced the joy of quarter-mile lines and unreachable products three shelves high?
 Say what you will, that store has authentically low prices.
 Lumber Liquidators is a bit like that: weather the pain for good deals.

 Bellawood's quality is not the highest.
 Bad boards and short boards abound.
-Yet if the almighty dollar is your only concern, Lumber Liquidators has everyone else beat.
-One New Jersey-based professional floor installer says when pricing flooring, he will "often often check [the Lumber Liquidator] site to...to determine my safe mark up."
+If the almighty dollar is your only concern, Lumber Liquidators has everyone else beat.
+One New Jersey-based professional floor installer says when pricing flooring, he will "often check [the Lumber Liquidator] site to...to determine my safe mark up."

 04 of 05